Question of the Day: What’s the average credit score for Gen Z?

 Questions:

-• What are some habits you can implement now to build or maintain a good credit score?
+- How can you build or maintain a good credit score?

 Here are the ready-to-go slides for this Question of the Day that you can use in your classroom.